Introduction

 What should I do if the vinegar spray leaves a strong odor?

-Yes, if the smell is too strong, try diluting the vinegar with more water or adding essential oils to mask the scent.
+If the smell is overpowering, try mixing in more water or adding essential oils to help cover the scent.

 Can I combine vinegar with other cleaning agents for better results?